United States Air Force Academy

 School Field Trips and Group Shows

-Elementary, Middle, and High Schools may reserve planetarium field trips at no cost.
-When requesting a school visit, teachers may select from the list of programs found just below our schedule.
-We also offer live, interactive astronomy shows tailored to your grade’s science standards.
+When requesting a school visit, teachers may select a specific program from the list of programs on the Online Request Form, which include live, narrated astronomy shows tailored to science standards.

 Educators interested in additional STEM resources and opportunities can find STEM Outreach information here.